filecoin-project/FIPs/FIPS/fip-XXXX.md

 On `ipld::block_open(cid) -> handle`, the FVM:

-1. Validates that the requested CID is in the reachable set.
+1. Validates that the requested CID is in the reachable set, charging `ipld_link_checked` gas.
 2. Loads the block from the client's blockstore.
-3. Calls `ListReachable` on the newly opened block, adding the referenced CIDs to the reachable set.
+3. Calls `ListReachable` on the newly opened block, adding the referenced CIDs to the reachable set and charging , `ipld_link_tracked` gas per CID referenced.

 NOTE: The CID must be blake2b-256, not an identity hash.
 Actors must handle blocks inlined into identity hashes internally as said CIDs are _not_ tracked in the reachable set.